OpenDSA/OpenDSA/RST/en/Tutorials/debug.rst

 It spawns a 1000 byte array and then places 1 of
 27 characters chosen randomly in a position randomly chosen in one of the 1000 places.
 Suppose you wanted to evaluate the contents of the memory, how would you do this?
 Luckily Eclipse has the functionality that can do this.
-In the variable window (shown in Figure 1) will allow you to view the memory dump.
+The variable window (shown in Figure 1) will allow you to view the memory dump.

 .. odsafig:: Images/DebugMemoryPool1.png